-Beginning May 26, 2021, the Bureau of Land Management will implement fire restrictions to prevent losses from human-caused wildfires brought on by extreme drought, high fire danger conditions and the increased use of public lands in Washington, Kane, Garfield, Iron and Beaver counties.
-The BLM fire prevention order that outlines the fire restrictions can be found here.
+Beginning July 30, 2021, the Bureau of Land Management will revert to Stage 1 fire restrictions to prevent losses from human-caused wildfires brought on by extreme drought, high fire danger conditions and the increased use of public lands in Washington, Kane, Garfield, Iron, Beaver, Wayne, Garfield, Piute, Sevier and Sanpete counties.
+The BLM fire prevention order that outlines current fire restrictions can be found here.
 Fire restrictions for this office and other BLM Utah offices and interagency partners are available at https://utahfireinfo.gov/active-fire-restriction-documents/.
 Restrictions of specific activities will remain in place until human caused fires and fire dangers decrease.

 Red Cliffs National Conservation Area